- What is the El Dorado Haunt?

 How much does it cost and how do I buy tickets?

-Tickets are only $10 per victim.
-Each ticket is good for one journey through the Haunt, which you can take on the night of your choosing during the 2019 season.
+Tickets are $15 per victim.
+Each ticket is good for one journey through the Haunt.

-Tickets will be sold onsite at the ticket booth during haunt hours.
+Tickets will be sold at the ticket booth at the Parkers Chapel ballfield during haunt hours.

 Do you accept credit cards?

 Yes, credit/debit cards are accepted.
 We welcome cash, too.

 I have a large group of people coming, can I get a better price?

 You line ’em up, we’ll scare ’em silly. $15 per victim, or $75 for groups of 5.
 Heh.

 How do I avoid waiting on a long line?